ukparliament/ontologies/meta/weeknotes/2025/30/index.md

 * Responding to feedback from research colleagues with a whole slew of changes to both the Subject Specialist Finder data model and website.

-* Changing workflows and job descriptions to ensure that Research Briefings are subjected indexed in a timely fashion, so our research colleagues don't wonder which hole their publications have disappeared into.
+* Changing workflows to ensure that Research Briefings are subjected indexed in a timely fashion, so our research colleagues don't wonder which hole their publications have disappeared into.

 * Making good on a semi-regretted promise to [produce a print version](https://trello.com/c/yCybS5Wc/86-csv-output-for-testing-with-research-short-list) of said Subject Specialist Finder.
 How hard could it be?